titusfortner/webdrivers/README.md

  * For versions >= 70, the downloaded version of `chromedriver` will match the installed version of Google Chrome.
 More information [here](http://chromedriver.chromium.org/downloads/version-selection).
  * For versions <=  69, `chromedriver` version 2.46 will be downloaded.
- * For beta versions, you'll have to set the desired beta version of `chromedriver` using `Webdrivers::Chromedriver.version`.
+ * For beta versions, you'll have to set the desired beta version of `chromedriver` using `Webdrivers::Chromedriver.required_version`.

 The gem, by default, looks for the Google Chrome version.
 You can override this by providing a path to the Chromium binary: